 Are you a serial dieter?
 Have you tried every diet under the sun losing weight here and here only to find that once the diet is up you pile the weight back on just as quickly as you lost it?

-Cut the crap
+#1 Cut the crap

-Know that small changes = big results
+#2 Small changes = big results

 Healthy weight loss is all about slowly but surely working those bad habits out of your routine and putting new, healthy ones in their place.
 So whether it’s replacing your daily 3pm choccie fix with a Greek yoghurt instead, leaving your car at home and walking to work or having two coffees a day instead of three remember that it’s the little changes that will lead to the biggest results.

 I’m a big believer that 28 is truly the magic number.
 It’s long enough to see results but also short enough that you won’t feel like the mountain is too high to climb or your goal is too far out of reach.
 So, try setting yourself a 28-day goal.
 Whether it’s to just get moving every day or to have 3 alcohol-free days a week – set a goal, tell your family and friends, write it down and put it on the fridge.
 When the 28 days is up, reward your efforts, hit reset and work towards a new 28-day goal.
 Yes, it really is that simple!